yugabyte/yugabyte-db/docs/content/latest/deploy/manual-deployment/system-config.md

 ## ntp

- If your instance does not have public Internet access, make sure the following packages have been installed (all can be retrieved from the yum repo **epel**, make sure to use the latest epel release repo):
+ If your instance does not have public Internet access, make sure the following packages have been installed (all can be retrieved from the yum repo **epel**, make sure to use the latest epel release repository):

 - epel-release
 - ntp